mrclintmiller/hyde/ourprojects.md

 We're hard at work getting the first version to the app store.
 Join our mailing list to be notified of updates and to be invited to the **closed beta!**

-<p style="color:#C9C9C9";>Red paragraph text</p>CODENAMES® is a registered trademark of Czech Games Edition Inc. Spy Camera is not associated with or sponsored by Czech Games Edition Inc.</p>
+<p style="color:#C9C9C9">CODENAMES® is a registered trademark of Czech Games Edition Inc. Spy Camera is not associated with or sponsored by Czech Games Edition Inc.</p>

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">